-The mold that a growing number of builders and homeowners are encountering poses significant problems.
-Unchecked mold growth on interior wood, wallboard, paper, and carpet has been blamed for serious illnesses.
+Although some mold can have useful purposes, the mold that a growing number of builders and homeowners are encountering poses significant problems.

+Unchecked mold growth on interior wood, wallboard, paper and carpet has been blamed for serious illnesses.
 It can be exceedingly difficult to eradicate and has even rendered some buildings uninhabitable.